 6) Using a torque screwdriver slightly tighten each opposing screw evenly.
 Start at the center line of the helmet and work outwards in a circular pattern.
-Repeat this process, one after another, until all screws are evenly torqued see "Torque Specs" on page APNDX-20 for non-stainless steel helmets/BandMasks, see "Torque Specs" on page APNDX-20 for stainless steel helmets.
+Repeat this process, one after another, until all screws are evenly torqued see "TorqueSpecs" onpageAPNDX-19forcorrecttorque for non-stainless steel helmets/BandMasks, see "Torque Specs" on page APNDX-19 for correct torque for stainless steel helmets.
 After the process the O-ring should now be completely sealed the face port.